sakapon/KLibrary-ComponentModel/README.md

 ## KLibrary.ComponentModel

-A library for component model.
+The library for component model.